isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Outdoor Adventure Club.md

 </li>
 </ul>
 <h4><strong>Leadership Development:</strong></h4>
-<p>To further develop their leadership skills, our Secondary Three members
+<p>To further develop their leadership skills, our Secondary Three/Four/Five
-are entrusted with significant responsibilities.
+members are entrusted with significant responsibilities.
 They lead weekly training sessions, guiding their peers through various skills and activities, and take charge of planning and executing expeditions.
 This builds their confidence while cultivating essential skills in organization, decision-making, and teamwork.</p>
 <h4><strong>Student Leaders</strong></h4>
 <ul data-tight="true" class="tight">
 <li>